skygear-demo/deprecated-raspberrypi-example/README.md

 ### Load this demo project into your Raspberry Pi

-This project include a simple health report of the Raspberry Pi to Skygear.
+This project includes a simple health report of the Raspberry Pi to Skygear.
 It also includes a command to list out the latest health data of the Raspberry Pi.

 1. `cd /home/pi/`